Yield Optimizer Stack Adapt

 Any good weekend getaway starts with an amazing stay, and Irving has plenty of options.
 Kick back in the luxurious and uniquely appointed rooms at The Texican Court.
 A vintage-style SMEG refrigerator and colorful furniture add to the Southwestern-style charm, while the Egyptian cotton linens will have you sleeping like a baby.
 You won’t even need to go far for some excellent food, as the Two Mules Cantina Restaurant offers Tex-Mex favorites along with a tantalizing selection of tequilas.

 Located a stone’s throw away, The Westin Irving Convention Center at Las Colinas is another upscale place to stay with perks of its own.
 Relax in your own rainforest shower, go for a swim in the outdoor pool, and dine at the on-site restaurant.
-Meanwhile, a stay at the Omni Mandalay Hotel means you get to catch some rays at the hotel's new outdoor poolscape, where you can soak up the sun from a cabala or daybed as you take in the view of Lake Carolyn.
+Meanwhile, a stay at the Omni Mandalay Hotel means you get to catch some rays at the hotel's new outdoor poolscape, where you can soak up the sun from a cabana or daybed as you take in the view of Lake Carolyn.

 Irving is home to many other hotels ranging from affordable to upscale, including the Four Seasons Resort and Club Dallas at Las Colinas.
 Check out all the options here.